mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests.md

 The outcome of a statistical test can be read from the so called p-value.
 The p value is very powerful, because it incorporates effect size, sample size, and variability of the data into a single number that objectively tells you how consistent your data are with the null hypothesis.
 Low p values indicates strong evidence against the null hypothesis, so you reject the null hypothesis; typically a p value 0.05 or less is taken as a significant deviation from the null hypothesis.

 There are many ways in which p values are misinterpreted (see [this](http://blog.minitab.com/blog/adventures-in-statistics-2/how-to-correctly-interpret-p-values) blog for an interesting discussion about this).
 Do _not_ take the p value as a percentual chance you might be wrong in rejecting the null hypothesis, tempting you into thinkinh a p value of 0.1 is fine too: it is not just a 10% chance of being wrong!
 In the table below you can see just how wrong this interpretation is.
+You might even prefer to be more stringent in your p value choice after seeing this...
 Just remember: p values are just about likeliness that your samples represent the null hypothesis (p value > 0.05) or not (p value < 0.05), it is not about how likely this result will hold in all other samples.

 | p value | Probability of incorrectly rejecting a true null hypothesis |
 | ------: | ----------------------------------------------------------- |
 | 0.05    | At least 23% (and typically close to 50%)                   |
 | 0.01    | At least 7% (and typically close to 15%)                    |

-The following types of conclusions I'll describe in this section are hypothesis testing conclusions.
-Hypothesis tests are used in determining what outcomes of a study would lead to a rejection of the null hypothesis for a pre-specified level of significance.

 # Choosing your statistical test